SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

  a.
 Heading - Is this content helpful?
  b.
 Text - If you have suggestions on how to improve this content we would love to hear them!
  c.
 Text Input field - Suggestion
- b.
+ d.
 A 'Send' Button
- c.
+ e.
 A 'Close' Button

 **Expected result 2**
 Text appears in suggestion input field